monome/docs/crow/max-m4l.md

 ![](../images/m4l_bridges.png)

-Use this device to translate multiple mappable knobs in ableton into data for crow; the primary use case is taking remote control over variables in a script that crow is currently running.
+Use this device to translate multiple mappable knobs in Live into data for crow; the primary use case is taking remote control over variables in a script that crow is currently running.

 - as always, you must first choose a crow device with the ^^command_center
 - load onto any MIDI track